Secular humanism: Humanists International

+Since 1996, all member organisations of Humanist International have been required to accept the organisation's definition of humanism, which is as follows:

 Humanism is a democratic and ethical life stance, which affirms that human beings have the right and responsibility to give meaning and shape to their own lives.
 It stands for the building of a more humane society through an ethic based on human and other natural values in the spirit of reason and free inquiry through human capabilities.
 It is not theistic, and it does not accept supernatural views of reality.

-To promote and unify "Humanist" identity, prominent members of the IHEU have endorsed the following statements on Humanist identity: